UniTime/unitime-doc/lookup-examinations.md

 ## Screen Description

-Examinations page is a variant of the [Events](events) page that allows to see all final and midterm examinations of a particular subject area or a course.
+Examinations page is a variant of the [Event Timetable](event-timetable) page that allows to see all final and midterm examinations of a particular subject area or a course.
 The subject area or course can be entered in the Subject field.

 ![Lookup Examinations](images/lookup-examinations-1.png){:class='screenshot'}